neo-project/docs/docs/en-us/develop/write/nep17.md

 }
 ```

+## NEP-17 changes

-## Changes to NEP-17 compared to NEP-5
+This section summaries NEP-17 changes compared to the previous NEP-5 protocol.

 ### onNEP17Payment

-The Transfer method should determine if the recipient is a deployed contract, and if so, call its `onNEP17Payment` method.
+- The Transfer method should determine if the recipient is the deployed contract, and if so, call its `onNEP17Payment` method.

-The FungibleToken (NeoToken, GasToken) of the native contract calls the `onNEP17Tokens` method when transferring token. the NonfungibleToken (NameService) calls the `onNEP11Tokens` method when transferring token.
+- The FungibleToken (NeoToken, GasToken) of the native contract calls the `onNEP17Tokens` method when transferring assets.
+The NonfungibleToken (NameService) calls the `onNEP11Tokens` method when transferring assets.

-The TokenSale contract should implement the `onNEP17Payment` method to receive assets and modify the Manifest file to trust the received asset contract to call on it.
+- The TokenSale contract should implement the `onNEP17Payment` method to receive assets and modify the Manifest file to trust the received asset contract.

 ### name method

-Removed the name method and put it in manifest, add `[DisplayName("Token Name")]` when writing the contract.
+The name method is moved to the manifest file, and you need to add `[DisplayName("Token Name")]` when writing the contract.

 ```c#
 [DisplayName("Token Name")]